Recent Storm Damage Posts

 Winter Storm Warning - Life-threatening, severe winter conditions have begun or will begin within 24 hours.
 People in a warning area should take precautions immediately.

-Trust SERVPRO of Fresno Northeast / Shaver Lake for your restoration needs.
+Trust SERVPRO of Clovis for your restoration needs.

 • Increase grade: The earth around the home should be sloped away from the house to divert water away.
 Very simply, borrow earth from three feet away from the structure, and toss it against the side of the house thus creating the slope.